 Stats >> Interaction >> Talk Time

-Here are a few more sales tactics and techniques that will get your customers talking more.
+Here are a few more sales techniques and tips that will get your customers talking more.

 20. Mirror the buyer’s most important 1-3 words